 Perform Network Reset from settings

-- Press Windows + I keyboard shortcut to open the Settings app,
+- Press the Windows + I keyboard shortcut to open the Settings app,

 - Here click on “Network & Internet” then “Status” on the left.